What does it mean to compete?

 Use the resource below to answer the questions that follow.

 - What sort of competition are these anemones displaying?

 - Looking at the size of the sea anemones in this video, are you surprised by the amount of space they they feel they need?
-Explain your thinking fully.
+Explain your answer.

-- What must be true about the energetic costs of anemone fighting versus the energetic gains?
+- What must be true about the costs in energy of anemone fighting?
 What would happen to the population if this were not the case?